 One major factor that determines how an airplane handles in the air is the control surface throw, or how far each control surface (aileron, elevator and rudder) moves up and down or left and right.
 If the throw is too much, the plane will respond too quickly.
 If the throw is too little, the plane will respond too slowly.
-The control throws in the Sensei have already been determined by where the pushrods are connected to the servo arms and the control surfaces and by how far the servo arms rotate.
-But, if you are using a radio control system different than the Tactic TTX600, the servo arms could rotate more or less than anticipated, changing the throws.
+The control throws in the Fw-190 have already been determined by where the pushrods are connected to the servo arms and the control surfaces and by how far the servo arms rotate.
+But, if you are using a radio control system different than the one recommended, the servo arms could rotate more or less than anticipated, changing the throws.
 Therefore, it's a good idea to double-check the throws just to make sure they are acceptable.
-Follow the procedure below to make sure the control throws are properly set.
+Follow the procedure below to make sure the control throws are properly set. □ 1.
+Move the aileron, rudder, elevator and throttle sticks on the transmitter, making sure the controls respond in the correct direction.
+Use the servo reversing function in the transmitter to reverse any of the controls necessary.